Alessandro-vecchi/Fresh-App/README.md

 ## About The Project

-Gameified app based on a virtual pet that acts as a virtual assistant and health tracking companion.
+This is a gameified app based on a virtual pet that acts as a virtual assistant and health tracking companion.
 Allows users to track their health metrics, and the pet reacts, positively responding to healthy behaviour.
-Includes features such as forum spaces, a leaderboard, smart watch pairing and AI food recognition systems.
+Includes features such as forum spaces, leaderboards, AI-powered food recognition systems, .

 ## Demo